 The Texas Higher Education Coordinating Board (THECB) Proposal Tracking System that allows universities to view the progress of completed proposals undergoing THECB review.

-For requests requiring Board of Regents approval, applications must be submitted to the Office of Academic Affairs at least three and a half months before the Board of Regents meeting.
+Requests must be submitted to the Office of Academic Affairs at least three and a half months before the Board of Regents meeting.
 This includes proposals for new doctoral programs.
 OAA staff will make every effort to review the request in time for the next Board meeting.

 |Board of Regents Meeting||Proposals Due No Later Than|